Morocco

 Morocco made their first Africa Cup of Nations appearance in 1972 but drew all three of their matches.
 Four years later, though, Morocco won the Africa Cup of Nations for the first time, their first major trophy.
 Ahmed Faras was named the tournament’s best player.

-The better part of 10 years were unremarkable for the Atlas Lions, apart from a third-place finish at AFCON, but things changed in 1986.
+The better part of 10 years was unremarkable for the Atlas Lions, apart from a third-place finish at AFCON, but things changed in 1986.
 Morocco made the semifinals at AFCON 1986 and became the first African team to win a FIFA World Cup group later that year.

 Return to a World Cup After 8 Years